Every year, large numbers of travelers go to Isfahan, the province where Kashan is located, to visit its invaluable monuments and scenic beauty.

 Kashan is a city with an ancient history.
 Every corner of the city is littered with historical monuments.

-The Fin Garden is the most important tourist attraction in Kashan because it is Kashan’s only historical monument registered on UNESCO’s List of World Heritage Sites.
-The garden has witnessed numerous historical events, namely the murder of Amir Kabir in its bath.
+Fin Garden: It is the most important tourist attraction in Kashan.
+The Fin Garden is indeed the city’s only historical monument registered on UNESCO’s List of World Heritage Sites.
+It has witnessed numerous historical events, namely the murder of Amir Kabir in its bath.

 Sultan Amir Ahmad Bath: The historical Soltan Amir Ahmad bath is one of the unique ancient baths in Iran and features a fabulous architecture and decorations.
 The bath measures more than 1,000 sq.m. and draws large numbers of visitors.